 · Reduced risk – no more vendor lock-in and a simpler automated operating environment

-· Cloud cost-levels – leverage low-cost merchant silicon and automate your operations like an ‘Internet-native’
+· Cloud cost-levels – leverage low-cost merchant silicon and automate your operations like a ‘cloud-native’

 ZTP (Zero-Touch-Provisioning) ensures that each switch is booted, provisioned and operational without requiring manual intervention.
 This means that you can add capacity, or roll-out new service features, in a matter of minutes instead of days or weeks.
 The software itself is developed using Agile methodologies so that features are rapidly prototyped and implemented, reducing the time-to-market for new services.